sigp/positions-vacant/security-internship.md

 ### Locations

-The internship allows for both remote and local placement in Sydney.
+The internship can be undertaken remotely from anywhere in the world.
 While Sigma Prime is headquartered in NSW, Australia, we embrace remote work as an integral part of our company culture.

 ## Applying